- Ohio’s post-pandemic Medicaid disenrollments resume on April 30, 2023

 Ohio’s former Gov. John Kasich was not a fan of the Affordable Care Act (ACA), but he was one of the few Republican governors who supported the ACA’s Medicaid expansion component early in the process, and Ohio’s Medicaid expansion took effect as called for in the ACA, in January 2014.
 Kasich remained steadfastly supportive of Medicaid expansion, including during his presidential campaign in 2015.

 In early January 2017, Republican lawmakers began taking steps to repeal the ACA.
 Kasich warned his fellow Republicans that repealing the ACA — without an equally robust replacement — could be disastrous.
-He pointed to the 700,000 Ohio residents who had gained coverage as a result of Medicaid expansion (a number that had grown to 725,000 by July 2017, dropped down to under 640,000 by mid-2018, and subsequently increased to more than 831,000 during the COVID pandemic), and asked Republican lawmakers to explain exactly how those folks would continue to access coverage and healthcare without Medicaid expansion.
+He pointed to the 700,000 Ohio residents who had gained coverage as a result of Medicaid expansion (a number that had grown to 725,000 by July 2017, dropped down to under 640,000 by mid-2018, and subsequently increased to nearly a million people during the COVID pandemic), and asked Republican lawmakers to explain exactly how those folks would continue to access coverage and healthcare without Medicaid expansion.

 Lawmakers voted to freeze Medicaid expansion in 2017; Kasich vetoed

-Lawmakers in Ohio came to a compromise on their budget bill in June 2017 and sent it to Governor Kasich, who had just two days to review it before the June 30 deadline for the state to enact the budget for the 2018 fiscal year, which began July 1, 2017.
+Lawmakers in Ohio came to a compromise on their budget bill in June 2017 and sent it to Governor Kasich.
 The Senate’s version of the bill had included a freeze on new Medicaid expansion enrollments after July 1, 2018, and that provision remained in the bill after it went through the conference committee process to reconcile the differences between the House and Senate versions of the budget.